Project Overview

 Camera to World Coordinate Conversion

-We implemented the camera-to-world coordinate transformation by
+We implemented the camera-to-world coordinate transformation

-defining a function x_w = transform(c2w, x_c)
+by defining a function

-converts points from the camera space to the world space.
+points from the camera space to the world space.
 The inverse

-operation was also implemented to verify the correctness of the
+operation was also implemented to verify the correctness of

-multiplication, ensuring support for batched operations to handle
+matrix multiplication, ensuring support for batched

-multiple points efficiently.
+operations to handle multiple points efficiently.

 Pixel to Camera Coordinate Conversion

-To map pixel coordinates (u, v)
+To map pixel coordinates (u, v) to camera

-, we defined a function
+coordinates (x_c, y_c, z_c), we defined a

-x_c = pixel_to_camera(K, uv, s)
+function x_c = pixel_to_camera(K, uv, s), where

-the camera intrinsic matrix and s
+K is the camera intrinsic matrix and

-represents depth.
-This
+s represents depth.
+This function was

-the intrinsic matrix.
+intrinsic matrix.
 We also added batch processing support for

 scalability during rendering.